wmglab-duke/ascent/README.md

 The user must provide 3 types of files that will be used to construct the data filesystem.
 In addition to the type designation (a single letter, seen in filename specifications below), 3 pieces of data must be included:

 1. `[SAMPLE]` – The sample name.
-Must be unique and not contain any underscores.
+Must be unique and not contain any underscores.im

 2. `[CASSETTE]` – If a multi-slide sample is being analyzed, use a consistent system of uniquely identifying cassettes used for embedding and slicing.
 In the (probably very common) cases that either one unnamed cassette was used or a